diegormsouza/automet/README.md

 ![rect42596](https://github.com/diegormsouza/automet/assets/54595784/e2452735-f752-44e5-9665-42438980a790)

 **Objective:** The AutoMET solution (it is not a package) was created to facilitate the access and visualization of satellite imagery and products, NWP data and other meteorological information using simple functions that anyone can use and adapt, **including those not familiarized with programming**.
-The examples run directly in the cloud (Google Colab), without the need of installing any tools (but it is also possible to adapt it and run the examples locally).
+The examples run **directly in the cloud (Google Colab)**, without the need of installing any tools (but it is also possible to adapt it and run the examples locally).
+Students may create images processind data available since the launch of each supported satellite!
 Below, some examples created with AutoMET:

 ![1](https://github.com/diegormsouza/automet/assets/54595784/f09c3af9-a5fc-46c4-ae96-f67364f24916)

 **The Challenge:** During training events on satellite meteorology and related fields, we usually have a mixed audience (researchers, students, technicians, meteorologists, managers, etc).
 Hands-on programming activities are frequently demanded, but usually, most of the participants are not experienced programmers, thus taking a considerable amount of time for them to be able to produce advanced images, and some participants don't feel motivated.
 This solution aims to create a simple way to motivate participants to learn programming by allowing them to quickly download, process and visualize information by using **simple functions**.
 Then, after creating nice images, we proceed understanding how these functions work.

 **Methodology:** Instead of going through the traditional learning steps (general programming aspects -> visualizing images -> motivation), this solution proposes another approach: visualizing images -> motivation -> general programming concepts.
-This new approach has proved effective in [recent training events](https://moodle.cptec.inpe.br/course/view.php?id=31).
+This new approach has proved effective in recent training events.

 **Supported Datasets (Jan 2024):**